 With their crystal spires, and water that shines an unearthly brilliant blue, the Riviera Maya cenotes look like wondrous underground cathedrals.

 In several cenotes, you can swim and snorkel – sometimes exploring dreamlike subterranean passageways that connect to other cenotes.

 We even spotted catfish and bats in some.

-The cenotes are truly magical places – and an absolute highlight of a visit to the Riviera Maya!
+The cenotes in the Mayan Riviera are truly magical places – and an absolute highlight of a visit to the Riviera Maya!

 Have a look at these photos and see if you don’t agree:

-On a recent trip to the Riviera Maya, we explored these cave systems:
+On a recent trip to the Riviera Maya, we enjoyed these Riviera Maya cenote tours: